 For more extensive projects, you’ll need to decide if you want to hire a professional or do it yourself.
 If you want to limit your budget, DIY is perhaps the way to go.
 Next up, get quotes from contractors or shop around online for the best prices.
 If something is out of your budget, ask if there is a way to cut costs in their estimate.
 For example, maybe the contractor included costs for flooring in their quote.
 If you learn how to install flooring yourself, you could save a significant amount of money.

-Step 2: Project Elements
+Step 2: Determine the Bathroom Renovation Project Elements

-Maybe you’re gutting your bathroom and starting over completely, or maybe you are just making a few upgrades.
+Maybe you’re gutting your bathroom and starting over completely.
+Or maybe you are just making a few upgrades.
 In either case, it’s important to make a list that details each of the things that you’ll be working on to make sure you’re covered in terms of budget, supplies, and labor.
 For example, your list could look a little something like this:

 - Add new light fixtures